-The American architect Daniel Libeskind created an overwhelming building (an addition to the old building) for the Jewish Museum Berlin.
+American architect Daniel Libeskind created an overwhelming building (an addition to the pre-existing building) for the Jewish Museum Berlin.
 It’s a gigantic complex of titanium steel, stretching in confusing ways through the junction between Kreuzberg and Mitte, alienating the passers-by, looking displaced itself.
-A spaceship that bears no resemblance to the dusty museum standards.
+A spaceship that bears no resemblance to a dusty museum.

 With his “Between the Lines” design, American architect Daniel Libeskind did not want simply to design a museum building, but to recount German-Jewish history.
 Even before the Jewish Museum Berlin opened in the fall of 2001, almost 350,000 people had toured the empty building, which continues to fascinate innumerable guests from Germany and abroad.
 (JMB)

 Libeskind is known for his disruptive, geometrically impossible and sensually disorienting designs.
 The Jewish Museum profits a lot from the aesthetic experience of his work: it makes a very difficult subject matter – the history and plight of the Jewish people – approachable.
-Not through a bombardment of facts, but rather, feelings.
+Visitors can physically experience what words cannot convey so easily.
+The museum’s architecture transcends history.
+The Voids that Libeskind built are ultimately the pinnacle of any visit.

 Libeskind uses the voids to address the physical emptiness that resulted from the expulsion, destruction, and annihilation of Jewish life in the Shoah, which cannot be refilled after the fact.
 He wanted to make this loss visible and tangible through architecture.